MicrosoftDocs/dataexplorer-docs/data-explorer/hot-windows.md

 Later queries on the same data may perform similarly to queries that run on the hot cache, because a specific portion of the disk is allocated for caching the cold data that was used in queries.

-However, if you're scanning a large amount of cold data, query performance may not be sufficient.
-In this scenario, try using [hot windows](#hot-windows).
+However, if you're scanning a large amount of cold data, query performance may not be sufficient, and you may benefit from using hot windows.

 ## Hot windows